ysnrski/ysnrski.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I have joined the Department of Intelligent Manufacturing Ecosystems at Xi'an Jiaotong-Liverpool University!
+I have joined the School of Intelligent Manufacturing Ecosystems at Xi'an Jiaotong-Liverpool University!